 SEN (Special Educational Needs)

-The person responsible for overseeing the provision for children with SEN is Miss Tess Fielden (Head of School ).
+The person responsible for overseeing the provision for children with SEN is Mr Richard Bakker (Acting Head of School ).

 The person co-ordinating the day to day provision of education for pupils with SEN is Mrs Victoria Stanley.